- Naomi Stephens | Permaculture Designer

 How often should I harvest my aquaponics plants?

 The frequency of harvesting depends on the type of plant you are growing.
 Generally, most lettuce and herbs can be harvested every 3-4 weeks, while tomatoes and peppers may require up to 8 weeks before they are ready for harvest.
-It's important to research the specific needs of each plant before harvesting.
+It's essential to research the specific needs of each plant before harvesting.

 How do I maintain my aquaponics system?